 Our big highlight is to take the ferry to Bainbridge.
 You can walk on, then walk right into Winslow, have coffee and maybe a little lunch, and go to a couple galleries.
 Then you catch the ferry back and you get to see the whole skyline.
 The other one is to drive over to Alki and have lunch at Salty’s.
 Or go to Shilshole— we bring the kids and let them run wild at Golden Gardens.

 I take it for granted, but the UW Campus is beautiful.
 I’m an associate curator at the Burke Museum, too—don’t forget the Burke!
 It’s incredible for tourists.
 The dinosaur thing is really cool, that’s great for kids.
-And the cultural section downstairs covers all the cultures of the Pacific Rim, and it’s quite nice.
+And the cultural section covers the cultures of the Pacific Rim, and it’s quite nice.
 We like to go to the Arboretum, which is incredible.
 We also take people to the Pike Place Market because it’s very Northwest-oriented; everyone with a booth is local.

 That the native communities came from Alaska and paddled all the way down to Seattle.
 This was a huge port for native trade with canoes, and all the outlying tribes would come into Seattle.
 My father, Emmett Oliver, started the Canoe Journey.
 He’s still alive, he’s 99.
 In honor of the Washington Centennial, he decided he was going to revitalize canoe building.
 Now, every year a different village hosts the canoe journey.
 My father wanted to see 100 canoes before he died, and last year there were 104 canoes.